Here’s how to watch the Microsoft Build 2018 day one keynote

 Microsoft’s annual developer conference, Build 2018, is finally upon us.
 The keynote speech, delivered by CEO Satya Nadella, will begin at 8:30 a.m.
 PT today, Monday May 7.
 Here’s how you can catch it remotely.

-Microsoft will be livestreaming a number of its sessions, including its day one keynote, which you can watch here.
+Microsoft will be livestreaming a number of its sessions, including its day one keynote, which you can watch here, or via the embed below.

 The day one keynote should set the tone for this year’s Build conference, and cover some of the major themes of this year’s show.
 Set aside a good chunk of time if you’re going to tune in — last year’s day one keynote was about as long as Avengers: Infinity War, coming in at just under three hours.